 - What background information do they know about your organisation?

-- Are they familiar with the technical terms your organisations uses?
+- Are they familiar with the technical terms your organisation uses?

 - How will they read the document?
 Will they just skip to the section of interest to them?